Volunteer With Children

 Whether you have a background in education or not, you may consider tutoring or mentoring children in your community who are struggling either academically in school or socially with other kids.
 There are so many kids who struggle in certain subjects or even simply to make a friend.
 You can make a real difference in a child’s life.
 Contact your local school and ask about tutoring opportunities.
 If you excel at a specific subject like math or writing, consider lending your skills to help youth in your area.
 You will need to apply, pass a background check, and possibly complete some training on school protocols.

-Volunteer Coaching
+Youth Coaching

 Another great idea for volunteering with kids is coaching a team sport.
 Youth sports are run almost entirely by volunteers, from coaching to referees to running a snack bar.
 Sports can be so amazing for kids.
 They help teach discipline, perseverance, teamwork, and sportsmanship.
 Coaching can be a big commitment, so be prepared for the time commitment.
 If you aren’t sure you can commit to that level of volunteer work, consider stepping in to be an assistant coach or volunteer for fundraisers, field maintenance, or maybe at the snack bar.

-Volunteering with Kids Overseas
+Volunteering with Kids Abroad

-If you’ve dreamt of volunteering overseas and also have a passion for working with children, you should consider volunteering overseas to help kids.
+If you’ve dreamt of volunteering abroad and also have a passion for working with children, you should consider volunteering overseas to help kids.
 Many volunteers choose to work as teachers abroad.
 You can help impoverished children gain the knowledge and skills they desperately need.
 There are several organizations that work with teaching kids abroad, you can start by checking out: https://www.gviusa.com/volunteer-abroad/teaching-projects/.
-Many end up teaching in countries such as Jamaica, Chile, Nepal, South Africa, China, Guatemala, India, and Indonesia.
-Others choose to volunteer in orphanages or other community efforts such as clean water well systems, or in health clinics to improve the health of children in impoverished areas of the world through organizations like Doctors without Borders and others.

-Volunteer with Sick Kids
+Helping Sick Kids

 You don’t necessarily need to be a doctor to help sick children.
 There are many ways you can help kids struggling with serious illnesses, or support their families through difficult times as well.
 If this interests you a good place to start would be any Children’s hospital in your area.
 There are also organizations like the Make-a-Wish foundation to help children and the Ronald McDonald House for their families.
 These organizations depend upon donations, sponsorships, and volunteers.
 You can check out the Children’s Hospital Network to get an idea of how to help. https://www.childrens.org.au/get-involved/volunteer/

-Volunteering with Autistic Children
+Working with Autistic Children

 If you are interested in contributing your time and energy to working with and supporting autistic children and their families you can start by checking with the Organization for Autism Research (OAR).
 Along with fundraisers throughout the year, they have several volunteer positions from youth education leaders to writing for the newsletter or blog.
 Parents and caregivers for autistic children also need help and there are volunteer programs that help to provide much-needed respite care.
 As expected you will be required to fill out applications and pass background checks before working with any child.

-Volunteer with Foster Youth
+Foster Youth

 If you’ve considered becoming a foster parent, but can’t or if you’re not ready for that level of commitment, you should consider volunteering as a CASA, Court-Appointed Special Advocate.
 Outcomes for foster youth improve greatly when they are connected and supported by an advocate.
 The time commitment can be as little as 10-20 hours per month, but the change you can make in a foster child’s life is tremendous.
 You can also become a mentor for a foster child, become a respite care provider, or fundraise.
 Both Adoptuskids.org and TogetherweRise.org are great places to start.